lebarde/activepause/Readme.md

 You can install it by several means:
 ### Separate mod
+Several ways:
-1) Clone this repository inside your `mod/` directory.
+* Clone this repository inside your `mod/` directory.
-2) Download the ZIP file of this repository, place it in the `mod/` directory, and rename it `activepause.zip`
+* Download the ZIP file of this repository, place it in the `mod/` directory, and rename it `activepause.zip`.

 Whenever you'll start the game, you may pass the option `-mod=activepause` for 0ad / pyrogenesis to take that into account.
 ### In the official mod